fbpx

 by Cary Schwartz

 Major donors often account for the bulk of a nonprofit’s fundraising revenue, with an overwhelming 88% of funds raised coming from only 12% of donors.
-As a result, most organizations allocate a significant portion of their time, attention, and resources to reaching out to and cultivating relationships with major donors.
+As a result, most organizations allocate a significant portion of their time, attention, and resources to find major donors and cultivating relationships with them.

 The best way to construct your major donor approach is by putting data at the forefront.
 With a clean, updated database, you can spend less time bringing new donors into the fold and more time making informed decisions about how to best steward their long-term support.